zarinplus/docs/README.md

 		"authority" : "f72705fe8a9bfc8895cc5dac121931f696d00b61"
 	}

-#### Redirect to emtiyaz
+#### Redirect To Offerwall

 Now you should build the URL by replacing `{authority}` with the authority you received from previous step and then redirect to offerwall.

-Also you must store the authority value for this transaction in your database for next actions.
+Also you must store the authority value for this transaction in your database for next action.

 	https://offerwall.emtiyaz.app/?authority={authority}

 ### Verify Transaction

-After the users make the payment with their points we redirect them to the success URL you previously provided to us.
+After the users make the payment with their points we redirect them to the `success` URL you previously provided to us.
 Now you should verfiy the payment transaction.

 	http://www.mystore.com/success/?authority={authority}

 #### Verify Endpoint

-	https://api.emtiyaz.app/{Private Token}/payment/verify.json
+	https://api.emtiyaz.app/{private token}/payment/verify.json

 #### Body

-Now please find the transaction infomations by authority in your database and send them back for verfiy.
+Now please find the transaction infomation by authority in your database and send them back for verfiy.
 Send these parameters to the endpoint via `GET` or `POST` request.

 	{